kerski/pbi-dataops-template/README.md

 ![Example of Pipeline Success](./images/part5-pipeline-failed2.PNG)

-For example in the image below you can see an example of the failed test.
+For example, in the image below you can see an example of the failed test.

 ![Example of Pipeline Success](./images/part5-pipeline-failed-details.PNG)